-Tap \bigcirc on the lower right corner of the screen to enter the second channel selection area.
-Tap the soft key $\square TH$ to open the math channel.
+Swipe up or down at the channel selection area to enter the second channel selection area.
+Tap the soft key open the math channel.
 After the math waveform is opened, the current channel selector is automatically opened.

-Tap the math channel icon, open the math channel, and tap again to open the math channel menu.
+Left swipe math channel icon to open the math channel menu.
 While opening math for the first time, the math operation is defaulted as the dual channel calculation.